Photodynamic Therapy (cont.)

 FDA-approved photosensitizers include porfimer sodium (Photofrin), 5-aminolevulinic acid or ALA (Levulan), and methyl aminolevulinate [MAOP] (Metvix).
 More drugs may become available in the near future.
 Photofrin is used intravenously for internal cancers while Levulan and Metvix are applied topically for skin therapy.

 What light sources are available, and how are they applied?

 PDT light sources include laser, intense pulsed light, light-emitting diodes (LEDs), blue light, red light, and many other visible lights (including natural sunlight).
 Photosensitizer drugs may become activated by one or several types of light.
-The optimal light depends on the ideal wavelength for the particular drug used and target tissue.
+The optimal light source depends on the ideal wavelength for the particular drug used and target tissue.

-The light source needs to be directly applied to the target tissue for a specific amount of time.
-For surface skin treatments, the light is easily directly applied to the area of the skin where the photosensitizer drug has been applied (such as face, scalp, arms, etc.).
+The light source needs to be directly applied to the target tissue for an appropriate amount of time.
+For surface skin treatments, the light is directly applied to the area of the skin where the photosensitizer drug has been applied (such as face, scalp, arms, etc.).
 For internal cancers, delivering the light to the desired area is more challenging.
 The light may be delivered through small fiber-optic cables into the body cavity or area being treated.
 Sometimes, endoscopes (a thin, lighted, elongated tube that is inserted into a body space) are used to deliver the light into the lungs, stomach, or bladder.

 How does photodynamic therapy work?